- SpecialisationEngineering and Technical Trades

 - A Class 1 restricted licence is preferred, but is not compulsory.

-You must have achieved NCEA level 1 with a minimum of 12 credits in level 1 English, Mathematics and either Physics or Science.
+You must have achieved NCEA Level 1 with a minimum of 12 credits in each Level 1 Literacy, Numeracy and Science.

 - You must be medically fit for service.